njfm0001/Attitudinal-Function-Identification/README.md

 The notion of communicative function comes from the foreign language learning and teaching literature; specifically, it comes from the communicative approach in English as a Foreign Language (EFL) (Finocchiaro & Brumfit, 1983).
 A communicative function is defined as a communicative act or the use of linguistic utterances for a given purpose or intention, typically to express the speaker's emotion or attitude (Milanovic & Saville, 2012).

 ## Datasets
-Due to the different taxonomies found in the literature, we decided to focus on the one presented by Blundel et al. (1982), a practical EFL coursebook which contains a wide range of attitudinal, informative, and active communicative functions.
+Due to the different taxonomies found in the literature, we decided to focus on the one presented by Blundel et al. (1982), a practical EFL coursebook that contains a wide range of attitudinal, informative, and active communicative functions.
 From this, we obtained a basic taxonomy of 18 negative communicative functions related to the attitudinal category.

 On the basis of this, we built two synthetic datasets: a basic dataset of constructions and an extended one of social media microtexts synthethically generated with ChatGPT using prompt engineering.
 The datasets will be made publicly available in this repository.